wp-plugins/active-directory-integration/readme.txt

 * FIX: Test Tool did not work with passwords including special characters.
 (Thanks to Bruno Grossniklaus for the bug report.)

 = 0.9.9.2 =
-**If you have 0.9.9.1 installed, it is highly recommended to update to 0.9.9.2.**
+**If you have 0.9.9.1 installed, it is highly recommended to update.**

 * FIX: SECURITY RELEVANT - Added security checks to the Test Tool in test.php.
 * NEW: German translation for the Test Tool.